Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 | Teams | $40/user/mo | Pro + SSO + admin console |

-Important change: Cursor switched to credit-based billing in June 2025.
-The $20/month Pro plan includes a $20 credit pool — using premium models like Claude Sonnet 4.5 or GPT-5 burns credits faster.
-Your actual experience may vary depending on model choice.
+Important change: Cursor has switched to credit-based billing.
+The $20/month Pro plan includes a $20 credit pool — using Agent mode or complex edits burns credits faster.
+Your actual experience may vary depending on usage patterns.

 Claude Code